 GeneCards Summary for NPR1 Gene

 NPR1 (Natriuretic Peptide Receptor 1) is a Protein Coding gene.
-Diseases associated with NPR1 include hypertensive heart disease and breast adenocarcinoma.
+Diseases associated with NPR1 include acromesomelic dysplasia and urethral intrinsic sphincter deficiency.
 Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include GTP binding and protein kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ADCY5.

 UniProtKB/Swiss-Prot for NPR1 Gene

 Receptor for the atrial natriuretic peptide NPPA/ANP and the brain natriuretic peptide NPPB/BNP which are potent vasoactive hormones playing a key role in cardiovascular homeostasis.
 Has guanylate cyclase activity upon binding of the ligand.

 Natriuretic peptide (NP) receptors are single transmembrane catalytic receptors with intracellular guanylyl cyclase activity.
 There are three isoforms of NP receptors; NPR1-3, which have conserved catalytic and regulatory domains and divergent ligand binding domains.